Return to Index

 - Make the home environment a safe and loving place where your child can expect honesty, trust, and respect and learn to treat others the same.

 - Strive to create a relationship with your child that encourages open communication, especially when your child is upset.

-- Allow your child to be independent and assertive in age-appropriate ways (eg, allowing your preschooler to choose his own weather-appropriate clothing).
+- Allow your child to be independent and assertive in age-appropriate ways, such as allowing your preschooler to choose his own weather-appropriate clothing.

 - Teach responsibility in caring for personal belongings, the belongings of others, and household chores.